 Production subsidies may be useful for the supportive housing in which the elderly or mentally and physically disable persons often require supportive services as well as housing.
-By locating these households together and by providing enriched services on the site, it can be the most effective way to promote indulgence toward these special needs population.
+By locating these households together and by providing enriched services on the site may be most effective way to promote indulgence of these special needs population.